orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 ### **Do it Today**

 Like everyone in the 2020s, I went through a few slumps.
-It's not right to call it a depression, the way folks who have that describe a depression seems so much more intense.
-But, they are like periods where everything just feels a bit weightless and un-inspiring.
+It's not right to call it a depression, the way folks who have have depression describe it makes it seem so much more intense than I experience..
+But, there are periods where everything just feels a bit weightless and un-inspiring.

 These can last weeks to months, and are generally something I can either distract myself through or think myself out of.

-My most recent slump ended by me coming to a pretty dark, but I think defensible, theory that is _'Things structurally are getting worse, and will probably continue to get worse.
+ne of the longest slumps in recent memory ended by me coming to a pretty dark, but I think defensible, theory that is _'Things structurally are getting worse, and will probably continue to get worse.
 So, the best time to do something is right now.'_

-It's been a few years now, and this one just continues to pay out.
-It offers a reason for agency, provides a way to empathise with others and fits really well with some of my other tenets like Optimistic Nihilism (roughly: _if nothing matters, and you can only have a subjective experience of the world, then you get to choose your own definitions of what matters_) or Work In Public (_always default to most the public way to interact_)
+It's been a few years, and this one just continues to give dividends.
+It offers a reason for agency, provides a way to empathise with others and fits really well with some of my other tenets like [Optimistic Nihilism](https://www.youtube.com/watch?v=MBRqu0YOH14) (roughly: _if nothing matters, and you can only have a subjective experience of the world, then you get to choose your own definitions of what matters_) or Work In Public (_always default to most the public way to interact_)

 At some point I should try collect all of the foundational philosophies I've found and try write them up.
 It's a bit like soul-searching for your value system.